-- Prepare technicians who are capable of undertaking works in civil engineering field as Civil Engineering Technicians under Road, Irrigation, Water supply, Urban Development and Building Construction and other civil infrastructures development related departments and sectors; - 2.
-Produce middle level competent technical workforce/human resources that could provide supervisory works of civil engineering; - 3.
+- 1. Prepare technicians who are capable of undertaking works in civil engineering field as Civil Engineering Technicians under road, irrigation, water supply, urban development, building construction, trail and motorable bridge and other civil infrastructures development related departments and sectors; - 2.
+Produce middle level competent technical workforce/human resources that could provide supervisory works of civil engineering as well as bridge engineering; - 3.
 Prepare technical workforce who will demonstrate positive attitude and respect for the profession and socio-cultural values; - 4.
-Help in meeting the demand of required Civil Engineering Technicians for the public and private infrastructure development sector of Nepal; - 5.
+Help in meeting the demand of required Civil Engineering Technicians as well as trail and motorable bridge technician for the public and private infrastructure development sector of Nepal; - 5.
 Reduce the dependence on employing such technicians from foreign countries and - 6.
-Create self employment opportunities.
+Create self-employment opportunities.